JeffDeCola/my-cheat-sheets/README.md

 ### MATHEMATICS

-_This entire sections is a massive work in progress, it will take me quite a few years to finish.
+_This entire sections is a massive work in progress, it will take me quite a few years to finish._
-I am using the GitHub server App [TeXify](https://github.com/apps/texify) to render my LaTeX to .svg images at github._

 * APPLIED